Evolutionary-Intelligence/DistributedEvolutionaryComputation/IEEE-TCAD.md

 # IEEE-TCAD

+## 1997

+Chandy, J.A., Kim, S., Ramkumar, B., Parkes, S. and Banerjee, P., 1997.
+An evaluation of parallel simulated annealing strategies with application to standard cell placement.
+IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 16(4), pp.398-410. [ [www](https://ieeexplore.ieee.org/abstract/document/602476) ]

 ## 1990

 Roussel-Ragot, P. and Dreyfus, G., 1990.
 A problem independent parallel implementation of simulated annealing: Models and experiments.
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 9(8), pp.827-835. [ [www](https://ieeexplore.ieee.org/abstract/document/57790) ]